 The “Wrecker” Microbes: Archaea

 Why do we associate Wrecker from Bad Batch with archaea?
 Wrecker has a mutation that makes him really strong and big.
 I mean he picked up a spaceship off of fellow clone trooper Cody!
 He is loud, brash, and always ready for a fight or an excuse to blow stuff up.
 But despite all this, Wrecker is not immortal.
 This can be seen in the wounds that scar his body.
 Even though he has wounds, he has shown to be able to adapt to the situation.
-If there was a microbe that encapsulates Wrecker, it is the extremophile group of Archaea.
+If there was a microbe that encapsulates Wrecker, it is the extremophile group of archaea.
+What are archaea?

-So these microbes are impressively strong, resilient, and can’t seem to take no for an answer by existing in the wildest of areas.
+So archaea are impressively strong, resilient, and can’t seem to take no for an answer by existing in the wildest of areas.
 It is for these reasons we associated archaea with Wrecker of Bad Batch.

 The “Tech” Microbe: Mycorrhizae